tforgione/colored-2/README.md

 - Safe rust, easy to use, minimal dependencies, complete test suite
 - Respect the `CLICOLOR`/`CLICOLOR_FORCE` behavior (see [the specs](http://bixense.com/clicolors/))
+- Works on Linux, MacOS, and Windows (Powershell)

 #### Colors: